Homotopical models for metric spaces and completeness: Abstract

 \section{Abstract}

-We develop model structures in which homotopy theory can be used on Lawvere metric spaces, with a focus on extended, Cauchy complete Lawvere, and Cauchy complete extended metric spaces.
-The motivating example for one of these model structures is the proof of the \textit{Karoubian model structure} on $\Cat$ which has been described in the literature, although no formal proof of its existence was given.
-We then construct model structures on the categories $\RCat$, of Lawvere metric spaces, and $\RCat^\sym$, of symmetric Lawvere metric spaces.
-The fibrant-cofibrant objects in these three model structures are the extended metric spaces, the Cauchy complete Lawvere metric spaces, and the Cauchy complete extended metric spaces, respectively.
-In particular, we show that the two of these model structures which model extended metric spaces are suitably ``unique'' while the other bears a striking resemblance to the Karoubian model structure on $\Cat$.
+Categories enriched in the opposite poset of non-negative reals can be viewed as generalizations of metric spaces, known as Lawvere metric spaces.
+In this article, we develop model structures on the categories $\RCat$ and $\RCat^\sym$ of Lawvere metric spaces and symmetric Lawvere metric spaces, each of which captures different features pertinent to the study of metric spaces.
+More precisely, in the three model structures we construct, the fibrant-cofibrant objects are the extended metric spaces (in the usual sense), the Cauchy compl/ete Lawvere metric spaces, and the Cauchy complete extended metric spaces, respectively.
+Finally, we show that two of these model structures are unique in a similar way to the canonical model structure on $\Cat$.